uspki/policies/certificate-policy.md

 The CA shall maintain records of training for all individuals in trusted roles.
 The CA shall document that each individual in a trusted role possesses the skills required by a task before allowing the individual to perform that task.

 ### 5.3.4 Retraining Frequency and Requirements
-All personnel in Trusted roles shall maintain skill levels consistent with the CA's training and performance programs.
+All personnel in trusted roles shall maintain skill levels consistent with the CA's training and performance programs.

 All personnel in trusted roles shall be made aware of changes in the CA operation.
 Any significant change to the operations shall have a training (awareness) plan, and the execution of such plan shall be documented.
 Examples of such changes are CA software or hardware upgrade, changes in automated security systems, and relocation of equipment.